toddaustin07/edgebridge/README.md

 The server itself is simply a Python script that can be run on any 'always on' Windows/Linux/Mac/Raspberry Pi computer.
 The server is provided as a 3.7x Python source script, a Windows executable program file, or a Raspberry Pi OS executable program file.
 It can read an optional configuration file created by the user (see below).

+### Latest Update
+The latest update includes these enhancements:
+- standardized logging output with control of console vs file logging
+- configurable timeout for forwarded requests
+- forwarding of request body data now supported
+- Optional SmartThings driver device to monitor edgebridge and notify you if down

+### Capabilities
 The server includes these capabilities:
-### 1. Forward HTTP requests from an Edge driver to any URL
+#### 1. Forward HTTP requests from an Edge driver to any URL
 A limitation of Edge drivers is that the hub platform allows them to communicate to only **local** IP addresses.
 This excludes any internet requests or other external RESTful API calls, for example.
 With this solution, an Edge driver can send a request to the server to be forwarded outside the LAN, which the server will do and return the response back to the requesting Edge driver.
 (My Web Requestor https://github.com/toddaustin07/webrequestor devices can also be used to initiate these requests)

-*Please be aware that the server currently does NOT forward an http request data body - only the request head.
-This may be added as a future enhancement depending on community requirements.*
-#### SmartThings API calls
+##### SmartThings API calls
 An additional feature of the server is that it recognizes requests being forwarded to the **SmartThings RESTful API**, and using the Bearer Token configured by the user, can forward those requests and return the response, allowing Edge drivers access to any SmartThings API call.
 For example, this can allow a driver to get the device status of ANY SmartThings device, and use it in its logic - allowing it to perform SmartApp-like functions.
-### 2. Forward messages from LAN-based devices or applications TO a specific Edge driver
+#### 2. Forward messages from LAN-based devices or applications TO a specific Edge driver
 Edge drivers cannot use any specific port, so this makes it difficult for other LAN-based configurable devices or applications to be able to send messages directly *TO* an Edge driver without first establishing a unique peer-to-peer or client/server link initiated by the Edge driver.
 This is possible, but requires more custom coding on both ends to make it work (discovery, monitoring connection, managing change, etc.).

 This server offers a simpler solution:  an Edge driver 'registers' with the server what LAN IP address it is interested in getting messages from.
 The LAN device or application is then configured to send its messages to the server (which has a fixed IP/port number).
 Then when the server receives those messages, it looks up who is registered to receive them, and then forwards them to the appropriate port number on the SmartThings hub.
 If/when the Edge driver's assigned port number changes, it simply re-registers the new port number with the server.
 No configuration change is needed at the LAN device or application.
 (A static IP address is typically recommended for the physical device or application.)

 #### Example use cases
 ##### Weather Device
 A SmartThings Edge driver to provide weather data uses this bridge server to provide current weather conditions and weather forecasts.
 The data is retrieved from various internet weather sources that publish access APIs.